Defragmenting philanthropy, then the world.

 It is not that the introduction layer is missing.
 The incentives to build it do not exist.
 The world is complex enough that coordination is genuinely hard, and every actor inside it has a local reason to keep their piece of the picture to themselves.
 Intermediaries profit from gatekeeping.
 Platforms monetize scarcity.
 Information stays siloed because someone benefits from the silo.
 Each actor optimizes locally and gets stuck on a local maximum, and the whole system holds itself in place.

 The result is that almost everything we care about at the systems level depends on serendipity.
 The nonprofit meets the right funder at a conference.
 The founder runs into the right investor on a flight.
 The researcher and the company that could commercialize her work find each other through a friend of a friend.
-A North Carolina partner said it to us directly, and we kept the line: serendipity is inefficiency.
+A nonprofit said it to us directly, and we kept the line: serendipity is inefficiency.
 Our work is to systematically manufacture what the world currently waits to stumble into.

 The arc